Former MLB Pitching Coach

-Curt Young completed his fifth season of his second stint as A's pitching coach in 2016.
+Curt Young is a retired pitching coach who finished his career with the San Francisco Giants.
+Before working with the Giants, Young was the A's pitching coach in 2016.
 He was originally appointed to the position Dec.
 2, 2003 and spent seven seasons with the A's before joining the Boston Red Sox as their pitching coach in 2011.
-The 2017 season will mark Young's 33nd year in the Oakland organization, which includes 12 years as a player, eight years as a minor league coach and 13 years as the major league pitching coach.
+The 2017 season marked Young's 33rd year in the Oakland organization, which included 12 years as a player, eight years as a minor league coach and 13 years as the major league pitching coach.

 Under Young's guidance, the A's finished second in the American League in ERA in three straight seasons from 2012-14.
 The 2014 club posted a 3.22 ERA, which was seventh lowest in Oakland history and the lowest since 1990 (3.18).
 During his tenure as coach from 2004-10, Oakland pitchers posted an AL-best 4.03 ERA and held opponents to an AL-low .257 average while allowing the fewest home runs (1,062) in the league.
 His 2010 staff led the AL with a 3.56 ERA and 17 shutouts.
 In 2011, Boston pitchers ranked third in the American League in strikeouts (1,213) and opponent batting average (.247).